er-rahulkr95/Blog-App/README.md

 - Created a public and protected RESTful APIs to interact between the frontend and the backend.

-- Capable of handling user authentication and performing CRUD operations for blog posts and comments.
+- Capable of handling user authentication and authorization and performing CRUD operations for blog posts and comments.

 - Used MongoDB to store user information, blog posts, comments, and likes/dislikes.